zenmate/pingster-server/README.md

 };
 ```

+You can create as many config files as you have Node.js environments, just follow this simple file name rule - `{NODE_ENV}.config.js`.

 ## Scanner Authorization

-Repository scanner uses [GitHub OAuth non-web application flow](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#non-web-application-flow) which means that you can simply create a personal token of the user that has access to organization here - https://github.com/settings/tokens.
+Repository scanner uses [GitHub OAuth non-web application flow](https://developer.github.com/apps/building-oauth-apps/authorization-options-for-oauth-apps/#non-web-application-flow) which means that you can simply create a personal token of the user that has access to organization here - https://github.com/settings/tokens and add it to proper configuration file.

 ## User Authorization

 Firstly in order to authorize a user you need to register a new GitHub OAuth application here - https://github.com/settings/applications/new.

 Please provide `Authorization callback URL` which in our case will be - `https://your.domain/auth/github/callback`.

-User needs to open `https://your.domain/auth/github` in the browser and go with the flow.
+User needs to open `https://your.domain/auth/github` in the browser and go with GitHub OAuth flow.
 There's optional `redirect_uri` param which will be used to redirect the user:

 ```js
 'https://your.domain/auth/github?redirect_uri=https://your.domain2/application'